 Following the blessing, residents and guests proceed to the serving table where they fill their plates.
 Returning to the dinner table, everyone digs in!

 Think back to meals you have the best memories of.
 Beside the wonderful food, there was usually lots of good conversation.
 And just like any family, some people will be more talkative than others.
 So get to know the residents the best you can by first letting them know something about you (work experience, family, hobbies, etc.).

-One thing we ask is that you respect each resident’s privacy by not inquiring about their criminal past.
-Some may offer to talk about what got them into trouble.
-If that happens, just let the conversation flow, but please do not probe.
+One thing we ask is that you respect each resident’s privacy by not inquiring about their criminal past or religion/spirituality.
+Some may initiate this conversation.
+If that happens, just let the conversation flow, but please do not probe or evangelize.
 The most important thing to remember is to be yourself!
 The meal usually lasts anywhere from 45 minutes to an hour.
-As the meal winds down, the residents will clear and wash all dishes.
+As the meal winds down, the residents will clear and wash any dishes.

-Volunteer groups commit to cooking dinner one night a month.
+Volunteer groups commit to cooking dinner at least one night a month at Dismas House (Men’s Program – 18 residents, 2 staff, plus yourselves) and/or Covenant House (Women’s Program – 6 residents, 2 staff, plus yourselves).
 Volunteer dinners are Monday through Friday, from 6:00 p.m. to 7:00 p.m.

 If you would like to be a Dinner Volunteer, or just want more information, please contact Rachel at (505) 504-7161 or email@example.com.